-Each VA SOS volunteer will be responsible for maintaining his or her own equipment.
-Prior to each monitoring event, the volunteer should check his or her net and wash bucket for cleanliness and for any small rips or holes.
+Each VA SOS volunteer will be responsible for maintaining their own equipment.
+Prior to each monitoring event, the volunteer should check their net and wash bucket for cleanliness and for any small rips or holes.
 A sewing repair kit should be included in each kit, and small holes and rips should be repaired prior to sampling.
 If the hole or rip is of substantial size (irreparable), the volunteer is responsible for obtaining a new net prior to sampling.
 The sheet for under the net should also be cleaned and repaired as needed prior to sampling.

-In addition, each volunteer is responsible for keeping the rest of his or her equipment up to date, clean, and in good condition.
+In addition, each volunteer is responsible for keeping the rest of their equipment up to date, clean, and in good condition.
 The volunteer is responsible for repairing or replacing all necessary equipment.
 The volunteer is also responsible for having the proper field sheets with them, either by making copies or downloading the from the VA SOS website (www.vasos.org).
 The volunteer should have the most current, up to date field sheets available.